Should You Build Your Own Watch? A Realistic Breakdown

 The Real Cost Is Not Just the Parts

 New builders often calculate only the visible parts: movement, case, dial, hands, strap, and maybe a crystal or bezel insert.
-That number can look very attractive.
+That number can look attractive.
 But the real cost includes tools, replacement parts, failed attempts, shipping, time, and frustration.

 A first build often includes at least one mistake: